franzbu/HAeating/README.md

 ---

 So you've read above that schedules are the heart of this heating automation, but what does that actually mean?
 Well, schedules are THE way of starting and stopping the heating automatically, i.e., you add, for example, to the 'Standard' schedule a heating period on Monday from 6am to 10am.
 The heating automation then every Monday, 6am, will switch your room target temperature to the temperature you set as `heat temp` (look at the data points above).
 At 10am the roomm target temperature will be set to `base temp`.
 This is a so called active heating period; there is also the option for passive ones, the workings of which will be explained below.
-Throughout an active heating period the room will claim heating until the room target temperature minus `margin` is reached, then the heating claim is removed until the room target temperature minus delta is reached, at which point the room claims heating again.
+Throughout an active heating period the room will claim heating until the room target temperature minus `margin` is reached; then the heating claim is removed until the room target temperature minus delta is reached, at which point the room claims heating again.

 Each room's heating claim including its requested HFFT is managed by HeatSupplyManager, which switches the heating off once there is no room left with a heating claim and keeps heating on for as long as at least one room claims heating.

-In this context the above-mentioned passive heating period will be of interest given certain circumstances: In case there is a room that should get some heat, but should not keep the heating running of its own accord, instead of setting `heat temp` to the room's desired temperature, but `base temp`.
-This will keep the valve open and consequently get the room heated whenever another room triggers the heating.
+In this context the above-mentioned passive heating might be of interest under certain circumstances: In case there is a room that should get heated, but should not keep the heating running of its own accord, `base temp` instead of setting `heat temp` is set to the room's maximum temperature.
+This keeps the heating valve for that room open and consequently gets the room heated whenever another room triggers the heating (until the maximum temperature).

 ### ☀️ Solar Compensation
 If a room has high solar gain (e.g., south-facing windows), the automation proactively reduces the target temperature when it's warm outside.
 This is used as a means of compensating for the fact that with direct sun exposure the surrounding temperature can be lowered to achieve the same compfort level.